 One rule of thumb applies tho: the more violent the forces acting on a head, the bigger the chance damage may occur.

 What information is collected?

-Regarding individual events above 10g, ACT Head Impact Tracker measures head impacts by maximum linear acceleration (g-force) in all sensor versions and types, and by rotational movement (maximum angular speed, rad/s) in head sensor version 2.0 and PRO helmet sensor (both introduced in the 2nd half of 2023).
-New highly relevant measurement Impact g-load will also be introduced in 2023.
+Regarding individual events above 10g, ACT Head Impact Tracker measures head impacts by maximum linear acceleration (g-force) and Impact g-load in all sensor versions and types, and by rotational movement (maximum angular speed, rad/s) in head sensor PRO version and in helmet sensor (will be introduced in 2024).
 Users’ impact history is saved to the Profile and can be accessed and revied also in the later occasions.

 How the data moves from the sensor to the app?

 When an impact occurs the head sensor is trying to send the impact information via Bluetooth® wireless connection to the mobile smartphone with ACT Head Impact Tracker App.
 If the mobile device and App are not at Bluetooth® wireless connection reach, the head sensor saves the impact data in it.
 The saved impact information can be transmitted when the sensor is at Bluetooth® wireless connection reach and multiple impact information can be transferred on one go.

 Why is there no risk assessment or classification of the impact severity in ACT Head Impact Tracker?